-In 2019, six projects submitted relevant knowledge.
-Five of these projects are Wind Energy projects and one of them is a Bioenergy project.
-Compared to 2018, there is one less Bioenergy project and one more Wind Energy project.
-Table 1 depicts the six projects assessed this year for the relevant knowledge shared this year.
+In 2022, nine projects submitted relevant knowledge for the reporting year 2021: five wind energy projects, two bioenergy projects, a smart grid project and a concentrated solar power project.
+Compared to 2021, there is one more bioenergy project.
+Table 1 depicts the nine projects assessed for the relevant knowledge shared this year.

-The VERBIO is a bioenergy project, MINOS a concentrated solar power (CSP) project, PAN a smart gird project and the latter five are wind energy projects.
-The VERBIO project is affiliated to category BIOh (lignocellulose and/or household waste to biogas, biofuels or bioliquids via chemical and biological processes with capacity 6 MNm 3 /y of Methane or 10 Ml/y of the final product) and after a postponement entered into operation on January 2017.
-The MINOS project refers to category CSPc (Tower system using superheated steam cycle (either multi-tower or combination linear collectors - tower) with nominal capacity 50MWe and entered into operation on December 2019.
-The PAN (Puglia Active Network) project refers to category DRMa (Renewable energy management and optimisation for small and medium scale Distributed Generators in rural environment with predominant solar generation: [20MWe] on Low Voltage (LV) network + 50 MW on Medium Voltage (MV) network) and entered into operation in December 2019.
-The Handalm project is a WINe (Onshore wind turbines optimised for complex terrains (e.g. forested terrains, mountainous areas); with nominal capacity 25 MWe) and entered into operation on January 2018.
-The Nordsee One and Veja Mate projects are affiliated to category WINa (Off-shore wind (minimum turbines size 6 MWe) with nominal capacity 40 MWe) and entered into operation on January 2018 and June 2017 respectively.
-The VERTIMED project and the WindFloat Atlantic project are within category WINd (Floating off-shore wind systems with nominal capacity 25 MWe) project and both entered into operation in December 2019.
+TORR and Verbiostraw are bioenergy project, MINOS is a concentrated solar power (CSP) project, PAN is a smart gird project and the latter five are wind energy projects.
+The TORR project refers to the category BIOb (lignocellulose to intermediate solid, liquid or slurry bioenergy carriers via torrefaction with capacity 40 kt/y of the final product) and entered into operation in November 2021.
+The Verbiostraw project is affiliated to the category BIOh - lignocellulose and/or household waste to biogas, biofuels or bioliguids via chemical and biological processes with capacity 6 MNm 3 /y (million normal cubic metres per year) of Methane or 10 Ml/y (million litres per year) of the final product and, after a postponement, entered into operation in January 2017.
+The MINOS project refers to the category CSPc (tower system using superheated steam cycle, either multi-tower or combination linear collectors - tower with nominal capacity 50MWe) and entered into operation in December 2019.
+The PAN (Puglia Active Network) project refers to the category DRMa (renewable energy management and optimisation for small and medium scale Distributed Generators in rural environment with predominant solar generation: [20MWe] on Low Voltage (LV) network + 50 MW on Medium Voltage (MV) network) and entered into operation in January 2020.
+The Handalm project belongs to the category WINe (on-shore wind turbines optimised for complex terrains - e.g. forested terrains, mountainous areas - with nominal capacity 25 MWe) and entered into operation in January 2018.
+The Veja Mate and Nordsee One projects are affiliated to the category WINa (off-shore wind - minimum turbines size 6 MWe - with nominal capacity 40 MWe) and entered into operation, respectively, in July and December 2017.
+The VERTIMED project and the WindFloat Atlantic project are within the category WINd (floating off-shore wind systems with nominal capacity 25 MWe) and both entered into operation in December 2019.
 Table 1 summarizes the projects and relevant details.